 Testing the compression of your 2.6L Isuzu is not hard to do.
 In this 'How To' article, I'll show you how to do it and more importantly, how to interpret the results of the test.

 Why do an engine compression test?
 Well, it will help you in two specific scenarios:

 - A hard to diagnose engine miss (misfire).

-- You might have already replaced a ton of stuff (spark plugs, wires, fuel injectors, etc) and the engine is still missing... and the problem may just be a cylinder with very low compression.
+- You might have already replaced a ton of stuff (spark plugs, wires, fuel injectors, etc) and the engine is still missing.
+The problem may just be a cylinder with very low compression.